Stanislovas Rapolionis

 Stanislovas Svetkus Rapolionis (Stanislaus Rapagel(l)anus, Stanislaus Lituanus, Stanisław Rafajłowicz; c.
-1485 or 1500 – May 13, 1545) was a Lutheran activist and Protestant reformer from the Grand Duchy of Lithuania.
+1485 or 1500 – 13 May 1545) was a Lutheran activist and Protestant reformer from the Grand Duchy of Lithuania.
 With patronage of Albert, Duke of Prussia, he obtained the doctorate of theology from the Protestant University of Wittenberg where he studied under Martin Luther and Philip Melanchthon.
 After graduation, he became the first professor of theology at the newly established University of Königsberg, also known as Albertina.
 As professor he began working on several Protestant publications and translations, including a Bible translation into Polish.
 It is believed that he also started the first translation of the Bible into Lithuanian.
 Together with Abraomas Kulvietis, Rapolionis was one of the first authors to write in the Lithuanian language.
 While Rapolionis and Kulvietis died early leaving their work unfinished, they laid the foundations for future Lithuanian writers and translators.

 Early life and studies in Kraków

 Very little is known about Rapolionis' life prior to his studies at the University of Wittenberg in 1542 and most of his early biography is a conjecture.
 He hailed from a petty Lithuanian noble family from the area of Eišiškės that possibly used the Działosza coat of arms (image similar to Działosza was added next to his name in a registry at the University of Königsberg).
 His date of birth is unknown.
 In 1726, Michael Lilienthal wrote that Rapolionis died at age 60 which would put his date of birth around 1485.
 However, newer publications usually list his date of birth as c.
 1500.

 All early biographers of Rapolionis stated that he was a Franciscan friar in Vilnius before his conversion to Lutheranism possibly around 1525.
 He was an educated man and earned a living as a private tutor to the nobility.
-It is believed that Rapolionis gained support from Jonas Stanislovas Bilevičius, a Samogitian nobleman, and prepared a group of students for studies at the University of Kraków, the only university in region at that time.
-He and his five students enrolled into the university on August 3, 1528.
-It is likely that Abraomas Kulvietis who matriculated on July 6 also belonged to the group.
+It is believed that Rapolionis gained support from Jonas Stanislovas Bilevičius, a Samogitian nobleman, and prepared a group of students for studies at the University of Kraków, the only university in the region at that time.
+He and his five students enrolled into the university on 3 August 1528.
+It is likely that Abraomas Kulvietis who matriculated on 6 July also belonged to the group.
 Rapolionis entered his name as Stanislovas, son of Jurgis of Raseiniai, Diocese of Samogitia (Stanislaus Georgy de Rozeny dioecesis Smodiensis) possibly to obscure his identity as he, a former monk, was joining a Catholic university.
 He graduated with a baccalaureate in 1532 or 1533.

 There is no information available on Rapolionis' activities from 1532 to 1542.
 Possibly he was a tutor to the nobility or taught at a higher school established by Abraomas Kulvietis in Vilnius.
 Grand Duke Sigismund I the Old did not support the Reformation and in May 1542 issued an edict on heresy aimed at Kulvietis and other Protestants who could now be tried by the bishop.
 Many Protestant activists left the Grand Duchy and settled in the Lutheran Duchy of Prussia.